mhagiwara/paper-reviews/ml.md

     - Overfitting: bias and variance. strong false assumptions (e.g., Naive Bayes) can be better than weak true ones (e.g., decision tree) because a learner with the latter needs more data to avoid overfitting.
     - Dimensionality: Generalizing correctly becomes exponentially harder as dimensioality grows.
 Nearest neighbor, mass of Gaussian distribution, etc. are counter intuitive
     - Beware of theoretical guarantees (not a criterion for practical decisions) - they are loose, need exponentially large examples vs dimensionality.
 So is "Asymptopia"
+    - Feature Engineering is the Key: ML is an iterative process of learning (the quickest), analysis, modification.
+    - More Data Beats a Cleverer Algorithm: New the bottleneck is often the time.
+As a rule, try the simplest learners first.
+    - Learn Many Models, Not Just One: model ensembles (bagging, boosting, stacking) is now standard.
+In Netflix prize, the winner was stack ensembles of over 100 learners.

 * Greg Welch and Gary Bishop.
 An Introduction to the Kalman Filter.
 2006. http://www.cfar.umd.edu/~fer/cmsc828/classes/kalman_intro.pdf
     - State space representation: time update (x_t-1 -> x_t) and measurement (x_t -> z_t), each has white noise N(0, Q) and N(0, R)